Resoluxe/BaseDrum/README.md

 If you want a 2-minute sequence of 8 parts with 17/5 time signature running at 200BPM, then go for it!
 (Note: Unfound Claim.)
 The sky, and my HTML + CSS + JS spaghetti "code" is the limit.

-- **Notice** From version 1.2.0 and onwards, track count is limited to 32 (due to Web Audio API specifications)

 2. BaseDrum features precise **per-step manipulations**, like:

 - Accents (Default at 50% = 0.5, 0% ~ 100%)